WordPress/Learn/.github/ISSUE_TEMPLATE/feedback.md

 ---
 <!--
 Thank you for submitting feedback to the Make WordPress Training Team!
-You'll find guidance about using this issue template at _handbook_link_.

-If you'd like, you can see if similar feedback has already been reported by searching https://github.com/WordPress/gutenberg/issues.
+You can see if similar feedback has already been reported by searching https://github.com/WordPress/gutenberg/issues.
 -->

 ## Type of feedback
 <!--
 Please type the corresponding command that represents your feedback.
 It will be a slash (/) plus a word (dev, content, handbook) with no space in between.
 (Like /example)
 Is your feedback reporting a bug or feature request for the Learn WordPress website?
-Type: / dev (with no space) Is your feedback about the content on Learn WordPress, such as out-dated information?
-Type: / content (with no space) Is your feedback about the Training Team's documentation?
+Type: / dev (with no space) Is your feedback about the content on Learn WordPress, such as reporting out-dated information?
+Type: / content (with no space)
+Is your feedback about the Training Team's documentation?
 Type: / handbook (with no space) -->